kumar-mallikarjuna/PerfectTicTacToe/README.md

 # PerfectTicTacToe
-This is an implementation of Newell and Simson's proposition (1972) for a perfect Tic-Tac-Toe game.
+Basic implementation of Newell and Simson's proposition (1972) for a perfect Tic-Tac-Toe game.